As an informal education facility, CNC&F offers ongoing education programs for families, children and youth.

 The Award-winning Outdoor Classroom program offers field trips that encourage students to self discover the principles of science and nature through guided hands on activities here at the Cibolo Nature Center and Farm.
 Click here for more information.

 Art and Nature Camp bring children into direct contact with the outdoors through fun-filled activities in a safe setting.
 Camp is for children ages 5-12.
 This is a state licensed camp where all counselors are trained in first aid and safety as well as the ecosystems of the park.
 Kids can choose from two different ½ day camps that focus on nature or art.
 Or, they can participate in both for a full day of adventures and fun!
-Click here for more information.
+Check back in late February 2016 for camp information.

 Art in the Park (May 9, 2015 10 am - 2 pm)